gravitational/teleport/docs/4.3/admin-guide.md

     credentials_path: /var/lib/teleport/gcs_creds

     # This setting configures Teleport to send the audit events to three places:
-    # To keep a copy on a local filesystem, in Firestore and to Stdout.
+    # To keep a copy in Firestore, a copy on a local filesystem, and also write the events to stdout.
     # NOTE: The Firestore events table has a different schema to the regular Teleport
     # database table, so attempting to use same table for both will result in errors.
+    # When using highly available storage like Firestore, you should make sure that the list always specifies
+    # the HA storage method first, as this is what the Teleport web UI uses as its source of events to display.
-    audit_events_uri:  ['file:///var/lib/teleport/audit/events', 'firestore://Example_TELEPORT_FIRESTORE_EVENTS_TABLE_NAME', 'stdout://']
+    audit_events_uri:  ['firestore://Example_TELEPORT_FIRESTORE_EVENTS_TABLE_NAME', 'file:///var/lib/teleport/audit/events', 'stdout://']

     # This setting configures Teleport to save the recorded sessions in GCP storage:
     audit_sessions_uri: gs://Example_TELEPORT_S3_BUCKET/records